k4wo/tiny-xhr/README.md

-Tiny library wraps ajax methods in es6 (native) promise.

-Library supports sending data via POST method.
-You can pass Node or FormData (when you pass Node library convert it to FormData).

-There is no abbreviation for **headers** and it have to be in section _headers_ and in format like in example below.
+The library's aim is wrap AJAX into ES6 promises and simplify some processes.

+For example "Tiny-XHR":
+* converts data into the appropriate format
+* sets appropriate headers

+If "type" is set to "form", data will be converted to FormData, "json" type is converted to JSON and "url" is just encoded.
+There is no needed set manually headers because "Tiny-XHR" is doing it automatically (in case of listed below content types).

-For simplicity, library uses only two kinds of type:
+For simplicity, library has such content types:
-* **multipart** - (multipart/form-data) use it only when you'll send data
+* **form** - multipart/form-data
+* **url** - application/x-www-form-urlencoded or text/plain
-* **json** - (application/x-www-form-urlencoded or text/plain) in other cases :-)
+* **json** - application/json

 ```javascript